Terry Lamb: Hanley incident and the World Cup

 Canterbury played the 1988 Grand Final against Balmain, a game which the Bulldogs won 24–12.
-As well as scoring a try, Terry Lamb was involved in a first-half tackle, along with Andrew Farrar, which resulted in the concussion of influential Balmain star, Ellery Hanley.
+As well as scoring a try, Lamb was involved in a first-half tackle, along with Andrew Farrar, which resulted in the concussion of influential Balmain star, Ellery Hanley.
 Hanley was sent to the head bin, and although he managed to return to the field before half-time, he did not appear fully aware of his surroundings, and was replaced at half-time.
 Lamb says that there was no malice, and Hanley was not deliberately targeted.

-In the 1988 Rugby League World Cup Final against New Zealand, Lamb was named as a substitute.
-He was called into action in the first half after Wally Lewis broke his arm in a tackle.

 Captain of the Bulldogs

 One of the first jobs that new coach Chris Anderson did was appoint Lamb as captain ahead of Paul Langmack and Andrew Farrar, who were commonly the deputies when Peter Tunks (who joined Penrith Panthers in 1990) was unavailable.

 The Bulldogs lost Paul Langmack, Andrew Farrar, David Gillespie and Joe Thomas to Wests under former dual premiership-winning coach Warren Ryan.
 The club also lost Paul Dunn to Penrith and Jason Alchin to St George.

-Lamb made himself unavailable for the 1990 Kangaroo Tour despite the controversial omission of Wally Lewis.
-Cliff Lyons and Kevin Walters were both selected once Lamb confirmed his unavailability.

 A chronic groin injury would dog Lamb for the next few seasons.
 Lamb would be a week-to-week proposition throughout the 1990s.

 Despite the departures from Canterbury at the end of the season, in 1991 they qualified in equal 5th position but went down 19–14 against arch-rivals Wests.
 The club under the leadership of Lamb developed as a competitive force.
 Lamb was captain to a new generation of players coming through the club who would play a big part in the club's successful years ahead including Darren Smith, Dean Pay, Simon Gillies, Matthew Ryan and 1991 Rothmans Medal Winner Ewan McGrady.
-The 1991 season was the only time Lamb would be suspended throughout his career when he was sent off for an alleged headbutt on Manly's Geoff Toovey.
-He received four weeks for the offence.